binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 ##### [Lynis](https://cisofy.com/downloads/)

-is a mature, free and [open source](https://github.com/CISOfy/lynis) auditing tool for Linux/Unix based systems.
-There is a [Docker plugin](https://cisofy.com/lynis/plugins/docker-containers/) available which allows one to audit Docker, its configuration and containers, but an enterprise license is required, although it is very cheap.
+Lynis is a mature, free and [open source](https://github.com/CISOfy/lynis) auditing tool for Linux/Unix based systems.
+There is a [Docker plugin](https://cisofy.com/lynis/plugins/docker-containers/) available which allows one to audit Docker, its configuration and containers, but an enterprise license is required, although it is inexpensive.

 ##### [Docker Bench](https://github.com/docker/docker-bench-security)

-is a shell script, that can be downloaded from GitHub and executed immediately, run from a pre-built container, or using Docker Compose after git cloning.
+Docker Bench is a shell script that can be downloaded from GitHub and executed immediately, run from a pre-built container, or using Docker Compose after Git cloning.
 Docker Bench tests many host configurations and Docker containers against the CIS Docker Benchmark.

 ##### CoreOS [Clair](https://github.com/coreos/clair)

-is an open source project that appears to do a similar job to Docker Security Scanning, but it is free.
+CoreOS is an open source project that appears to do a similar job to Docker Security Scanning, but it is free.
 You can use it on any image you pull, to compare the hashes of the packages from every container layer within, with hashes of the [CVE data sources](https://github.com/coreos/clair/tree/f66103c7732c9a62ba1d3afc26437ae54953dc01#default-data-sources).
 You could also use Clair on your CI/CD build to stop images being deployed if they have packages with hashes that match those of the CVE data sources. quay.io was the first container registry to integrate with Clair.

 ##### Banyanops [collector](https://github.com/banyanops/collector)

-is a free and open source framework for static analysis of Docker images.
-It does more than Clair, it can optionally communicate with Docker registries, private or Docker Hub, to obtain image hashes, it can then tell Docker Daemon to pull the images locally.
+Banyanops is a free and open source framework for static analysis of Docker images.
+It does more than Clair, it can optionally communicate with Docker registries, private or Docker Hub, to obtain image hashes, and it can then tell Docker Daemon to pull the images locally.
 Collector then `docker run`'s each container in turn to be inspected.
 Each container runs a banyan or user-specified script which outputs the results to stdout.
 Collector collates the containers output, and can send this to Banyan Analyser for further analysis.
 Collector has a [pluggable, extensible architecture](https://github.com/banyanops/collector/blob/master/docs/CollectorDetails.md).
-Collector can also: Enforce policies, such as no unauthorised user accounts, etc. Make sure components are in their correct location.
+Collector can also: enforce policies, such as no unauthorised user accounts, etc. Make sure components are in their correct location.
 Banyanops was the organisation that [blogged](https://www.banyanops.com/blog/analyzing-docker-hub/) about the high number of vulnerable packages on Docker Hub.
 They have really put their money where their mouth was now.

 ##### [Anchore](https://anchore.com/solutions/)

-is a set of non-free tools providing visibility, control, analytics, compliance and governance for containers in the cloud or on-prem.
+Anchore is a set of tools that provide visibility, control, analytics, compliance and governance for containers in the cloud or on-prem for a fee.
 There are two main parts, a hosted web service, and a set of open source CLI query tools.
 The hosted service selects and analyses popular container images from Docker Hub and other registries.
 The metadata it creates is provided as a service to the on-premise CLI tools.
 It performs a similar job to that of Clair, but does not look as simple.
-Also looks for source code secrets, API keys, passwords, etc in images.
+It also looks for source code secrets, API keys, passwords, etc. in images.

-Designed to integrate into your CI/CD pipeline.
-Integrates with Kubernetes, Docker, Jenkins, CoreOS, Mesos
+It's designed to integrate into your CI/CD pipeline and integrates with Kubernetes, Docker, Jenkins, CoreOS, Mesos

 ##### [TwistLock](https://www.twistlock.com/) {#vps-countermeasures-docker-hardening-docker-host-engine-and-containers-twistlock}

-is a fairly comprehensive and complete non open source offering with a free developer edition.
+TwistLock is a fairly comprehensive and complete proprietary offering with a free developer edition.
 The following details were taken from TwistLock marketing pages:

 Features of Trust: